GameParrot/minecraft-mac-window-fix/README.md

 Clone this repo, and then run the install.sh file.
 It will tell you want the path you have to set your Java executable to.

 # Note:
 Doing this will make the game output in the launcher not work.
-If you disable "Open output log when Minecraft: Java Edition starts" in the launcher settings, then you will not notice this at all.
+If "Open output log when Minecraft: Java Edition starts" is disabled in the launcher settings, then you will not notice this at all.